 House geckos are not venomous and are harmless to humans.
 They are also good climbers and can often be seen on walls or ceilings.

-If you’re thinking about getting a common house gecko as a pet, there are a few things you should know first.
+If you’re considering getting a common house gecko as a pet, you should know a few things first.